SteelCityRuby/scrc12/README.markdown

 This is the official website for [Steel City Ruby Conf](http://steelcityrubyconf.org).
 It's base on Octopress.

+## TODO

+* Update contact for harassment to organizers@steelcityrubyconf.org

 ## Development QuickStart

 ### Clone and set up your environment